ShubhamProgmer/LeaveApplicationGen/README.md

     git clone https://github.com/ShubhamProgmer/LeaveApplicationGen

-Provide the inputs required and then access the txt file from location C;\
+Provide the inputs required and then access the txt file from location C:\\
 Enjoy!